 Take Rahab, for instance.
 She’s the prostitute who lived in Jericho and gained fame for hiding two Israelite spies from danger.
 Apart from saving their lives, how did her decision to help them affect others?

-Rahab’s decision to protect the spies set a major ripple effect into motion.
-I hope her family appreciated the risk she took on their behalf.
+Rahab’s decision to protect the spies set a major ripple effect into motion and her entire family was spared.

 On the other hand, I’ll bet Achan’s family wasn’t impressed with the choice he made and how it affected them.
 Joshua 7:20 says, “Achan replied, ‘It is true.
 I have sinned against the LORD, the God of Israel.
 Among the plunder I saw a beautiful robe from Babylon, 200 silver coins, and a bar of gold weighting more than a pound.
 I wanted them so much that I took them.
 They are hidden in the ground beneath my tent, with the silver buried deeper than the rest.’”